<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 1. You talk about your product and your company too early.
 This is the first and most common way you demonstrate that the sales interaction you are engaged in is all about you.
 There is a time to pitch, but it isn’t often early in the process.

 2. You talk about your product and your company unrelated to your clients' wants, needs, or questions.
 When you talk about your product and your company without relating it to your client’s needs, it’s likely because it’s something you want to talk about.
-Unless you can relate it to what your client is saying, it’s all about you.
+Unless you can relate it to what your client is saying, it’s all about your self orientation.

 Related: How to Become Someone People Want to Buy From